ChristianTremblay/bsit-bob/doc/syntax.md

 # YAML Syntax Reference

+This section covers the syntax used in templates. si-builder cover the bases of templates and more options will be available by using si-modeler and si-templates packages.
+Those two are not covered here.

 Top-level keys
 - name: Template identifier
 - template_class: System | Equipment | Controller | Space | Junction …